Created by a Student, for Students

 Learn to Build Brain Tumor Segmentation Models

-Start the 12-Month Path
+Start the 12-Week Path

-// 12-Month Curriculum
+// 12-Week Curriculum

-Your Year-Long Path to Medical AI
+Your 12-Week Path to Medical AI

-Q1 — Clinical & Preprocessing Foundations
+Weeks 1–3 — Clinical & Preprocessing Foundations

-MONTH 01 March Q1
+WEEK 01 Q1

 Clinical uses of AI-based segmentation software in Neuro-Oncology practice.
 Understand why this work matters — how automated segmentation assists neurosurgeons and oncologists with diagnosis, surgical planning, and monitoring treatment response.
 Study real clinical workflows to see where AI tools fit in.